saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ The model is overfitting to specific details from unrelated training data, causing inaccuracies.

- ☐ The model was unable to access the company's database, so it defaulted to guessing feature sets based on similar products.
+ ☐ The model was unable to access the company's database, so it defaulted to guessing feature sets based on similar products.<br><br>

 **36\.
 How is the totalTrainingSteps parameter calculated during fine\-tuning in OCI Generative AI?**